 Does your business involve extensive cold calling?
 Or do most of your leads come inbound?
 How many emails do you send on an average every day?
 Does your business depend on field sales or inside sales or both?
 How many marketing campaigns do you run every month?
 These are not the exact questions you should be asking yourself, but asking such questions is the first step towards consolidating your use cases.

 If your business thrives on email outreach, your CRM software should let you track email opens and link clicks in real time, while also helping you send bulk emails.
 If your business depends on international calling, your CRM should have an in-built phone with the ability to buy numbers from across the globe.

 Remember to have SMART (Specific, Measurable, Achievable, Relevant and Time-bound) expectations from the CRM software.
 It’s the difference between increasing your deals and increasing the number of closed deals by 100% in 30 days.

-CRM software can’t be imposed on your reps; they need to use it to feel happy about it.
-If the CRM has a free trial, get your reps to sign up right away.
+CRM software can’t be imposed on your teams; they need to use it to feel happy about it.
+If the CRM has a free trial, get your teams to sign up right away.
 It’s a great way to find out everything about the CRM, including the kind of support on offer.
-This also ensures your team is more invested in the software if/when you make a purchasing decision.
+This also ensures they are more invested in the software if/when you make a purchasing decision.

-Try Freshsales, a cloud-based CRM for your sales teams.
-Freshsales helps businesses scale faster and puts refreshing business software in the hands of enterprises.
+Try Freshworks CRM (formerly Freshsales), a cloud-based CRM for your sales and marketing teams.
+Freshworks CRM helps businesses scale faster and puts refreshing business software in the hands of enterprises.
 If you’re looking for an easy-to-use, ready-to-use CRM (plus a 21-day free trial to start off with), we’re here.